terraform-industry/machine-shop-tutorials/compound_angles/README.md

 3. Calculate shim height based on vise jaw width and needed angle
 4. Cross your fingers and take light cuts

-If you are that well equipped guy, got lucky at the estate sale, or you have a company charge card‒life with TWO sine bars is much nicer.
+If you are that well equipped guy, got lucky at the estate sale, or you have a company charge card - life with TWO sine bars is much nicer.
 Read on, the following is for you.

 ### Example: 30° from vertical, 20° from front